 It was always ‘you should be pursuing this kind of career” or “when will you get married and have kids?”

 Their wants for me were from a good place.
 My mom came to a small town in Canada in her 20’s, with nothing but her family.
-My dad arrived a year later with a few thousand in his pocket, half of which was used in a small wedding ceremony with my mom.
-They worked their butts off in restaurant jobs and saved up enough to buy their first house shortly after.
+My dad arrived a year later with a few thousand dollars in his pocket, half of which was used in a small wedding ceremony with my mom.
+They lived with my grandma while they worked their butts off in restaurant jobs and saved up enough to buy their first house shortly after.
 Being the cautious couple that they are, they paid off 90% of their house before even considering having children.
 I was born 4 years into their marriage, and my brother was born 5 years after that.

 Things that I wish I could have changed